 This is pretty much standard across-the-board for any wedding-related event (especially the wedding).
 At most pre-wedding parties, like the bridal shower and rehearsal dinner, the bride may choose to don white, and guests should avoid doing so.
-Not surprisingly, it's also customary for the bride to wear white at her bachelorette so do everyone a solid and leave your white-on-white outfits at home, urges Jessica Janik, founder of The Invisible Bridesmaid.
-A little black dress, on the other hand, is the perfect party style pick.
+Not surprisingly, it's also customary for the bride to wear white at the bachelorette party, so do everyone a solid and leave your white-on-white outfits at home, urges Janik (unless the bride specifically requests it).
+A little black dress, on the other hand, is the perfect style pick.

 Remember that everyone in the bridal party is a unique individual with their own personal style and preferences.
 Matching shirts and accessories are a tradition and can look great in photos, but that doesn't mean everyone has to wear the same pants, shoes, belt, sunglasses, etc. Glantz tells us her No. 1 bachelorette party style rule is that you shouldn't try to match each other head to toe.
-"Instead, have one matching item between the crew, whether it's t-shirts/headbands or even tote bags and then let each bridesmaid style the rest of her outfit to fit her personality."
+"Instead, have one matching item between the crew, whether it's T-shirts/headbands or even tote bags, and then let each bridesmaid style the rest of her outfit to fit her personality," she says.

-Dressing up in coordinated outfits or getting the same shirt for everyone to wear during the bach with her hashtag on it can be a blast, but be sure to keep in mind any guest limitations, advises Janik.
-"Not everyone is the same size or feels comfortable in the same type of clothing.
-So most importantly, whoever is planning the party should talk to the bride and see what she is most comfortable in and what she thinks everyone would be most comfy with since she knows her girls best, and you might not know everyone as well as she does."
+Dressing up in coordinated outfits or getting the same shirt for everyone to wear with the couple's wedding hashtag on it can be a blast, but be sure to keep in mind any guest limitations, advises Janik.
+"Not everyone is the same size or feels comfortable in the same type of clothing," she says.
+"Most importantly, whoever is planning the party should talk to the bride and see what she is most comfortable in and what she thinks everyone would be most comfy with since she knows her girls best and you might not know everyone as well as she does."

-News flash: You don't have to dress in the tightest, skimpiest outfits just because it's a a bachelorette, says Janik.
 If anything, because this is a wedding-related event, there's going to be more attention paid from the bride's family members and older wedding attendees on social media.
 If they tend to be more on the conservative side and you're concerned about their opinion, you can always tone it down.
-"While it may be tempting to rock that too short skirt, think twice before you go out in an outfit you might regret the next day or in pictures."
+"While it may be tempting to rock that too-short skirt, think twice before you go out in an outfit you might regret the next day or in pictures."
 The most important thing is to wear what you feel confident and comfortable in, so you'll love looking back on photos!